 #1: Do High-Intensity Workouts

-Whether you are primarily a runner, cyclist, or another type of endurance athlete, doing very high-intensity exercise, such as training at around 90 to 95% of your maximum heart rate, is a great way to strengthen your heart muscle and improve the efficiency of your cardiovascular system to deliver oxygenated blood to working muscles.
+Whether you are primarily a runner, cyclist, or another type of endurance training athlete, doing very high-intensity training, such as training around 90 to 95% of your maximum heart rate, is a great way to strengthen your heart muscle and improve the efficiency of your cardiovascular system in delivering2Bruss, Z. S., & Raja, A. (2022, September 12).
+Physiology, stroke volume.
+National Library of Medicine; StatPearls Publishing. https://www.ncbi.nlm.nih.gov/books/NBK547686/ oxygenated blood to working muscles.

-Of course, such high-intensity workouts should only be performed about once a week and in an interval-style workout, with recovery in between high-intensity bouts.
+Of course, such high-intensity interval training (HIIT) should only be performed about once a week and in an interval-style workout, with low-intensity recovery between high-intensity bouts.

-You can also do shorter repeats, such as 200 meters, at this effort level as you are building up the endurance to handle such a high intensity.
+You can also do shorter repeats, such as 200 meters, at this effort level as you build up the endurance and cardiovascular health to handle such a high intensity.

-For cycling or other forms of aerobic exercise, you can do time-based high-intensity interval workouts.
-Again, shoot for that 90 to 95% of your maximum heart rate effort range.
+You can do time-based high-intensity interval workouts for cycling or other forms of aerobic exercise.
+Again, shoot for 90% to 95% of your maximum heart rate effort range.

 Start with intervals of 30 seconds, and work your way up to two minutes or so.

-Keep in mind that a full two minutes at 95% of your maximum heart rate may not be feasible, even for highly trained athletes.
-You will either need to drop the interval length to 90 seconds or reduce the intensity closer to 90%.
+Remember that a full two minutes at 95% of your maximum heart rate may not be feasible, even for highly trained athletes.
+You must drop the interval length to 90 seconds or reduce the intensity closer to 90%.

-Your VO2 max interval workouts can be run at a slightly lower intensity than the very high-intensity work just described.
+Your VO2 max interval workouts can be run at a slightly lower intensity (submaximal intensity levels) than the very high-intensity work just described.

-For example, any interval-based workouts that are done at your VO2 max effort level or pace can help improve your VO2 max as a whole.
+For example, any interval-based workouts done at your VO2 max effort level or pace can help VO2 max improvement as a whole.

-Variable-paced interval workouts can also be especially effective for increasing VO2 max.
+Variable-paced interval workouts can also be especially effective for increasing VO2 max levels.

 Running at your VO2 max pace or exercising at an intensity level that correlates to your VO2 max improves the function of all three aspects (respiration, heart and circulation, and extraction and energy production).